0xj4an/ReFi-DAO-Website/content/resources-hub/documents/contribution-points.md

 ## **Seasons**

 Seasons are used to organize and review contributions over time, creating a clear framework for tracking efforts across specific periods.
-Each season captures a distinct phase of ReFi DAO’s evolution, whether foundational, ongoing, or future-focused.
+Each season captures a distinct phase of ReFi DAO's evolution, whether foundational, ongoing, or future-focused.

 1. **Legacy Season:** Covers the foundational phase of ReFi DAO (pre-2024) up to the [Leadership Transition](https://blog.refidao.com/a-leadership-transition-at-refi-dao-paving-the-way-for-new-growth/) during ReFi Week.
 Contributions during this phase have been retrospectively reviewed and categorized.
 2. **Annual Seasons (2024, 2025, etc.):** Each calendar year represents a distinct season for tracking and reviewing contributions made within that timeframe.